Rabies quarantine in the United Kingdom for dogs, cats and ferrets and other animals that are susceptible to rabies.

 Pets from unlisted third countries do not need to enter quarantine provided they meet the entry requirements.

 Pets that are not accompanied by their owners when they enter the UK under licence for quarantine from third countries outside of the European Union (see Countries and Territories may only do so via approved Border Inspection Posts (BIPs).
-For the UK, these are currently London Heathrow and London Gatwick Airport.
+For the UK, these are currently London Heathrow, London Gatwick Airport and Edinburgh airports.

 The following advice covers quarantine information relating to the import of pet dogs, cats and ferrets.